jangsus1/Patch-Labeling-Study/public/gaze/assets/phase2_intro.md

 ## Overview

-In this experiment, you will assess the relationship between two variables by estimating correlation values.
+In this experiment, you will see the scatterplot with two variable's correlation.
+Each scatterplot contains 20 data points.

 ## How It Works